mk-fg/incremetal-disk-compare-and-sync/README.md

 Hash-map file format is not tied to current host's C type sizes or endianness.

 Default hash that is used for everything is currently SHA256, due to hardware acceleration on modern x86/ARM CPUs.
-Compile-time `-d:IDCAS_HM_BLAKE2` option can be added to use [BLAKE2b hash] instead (with 32-bit output for hash-map), which has better software implementation performance (2x+ over SHA256 on CPUs without hardware support for either), and is also available in OpenSSL library.
+Compile-time `-d:IDCAS_HM_BLAKE2` or runtime `-H/--hash-algo` option can select [BLAKE2b hash] instead (with 32-bit output for hash-map), which has better software implementation performance (2x+ over SHA256 on CPUs without hardware support for either), and is also available in OpenSSL library.

 Command-line "openssl" tool can be used to compare hashing algorithms' performance:

-    for a in sha256 blake2b512; do openssl speed -bytes 4096 -evp $a | tail -1 ; done
+    for a in sha256 blake2b512; do openssl speed -bytes 32768 -evp $a | tail -1; done

 [BLAKE2b hash]: https://en.wikipedia.org/wiki/BLAKE_(hash_function)